modern-influence-of-ancient-warriors

 Historical Context of Celtic Warfare

-The Celts were not a single unified empire but a sprawling tapestry of tribal societies that stretched from the British Isles to Anatolia during the Iron Age (c.
-800 BCE to 1st century CE).
+The Celts were never a monolithic empire but a sprawling confederation of tribal societies stretching from the British Isles to Anatolia during the Iron Age (c.
+800 BCE–1st century CE).
 Their warfare was deeply interwoven with social status, ritual, and personal honor.
-Unlike the rigid, massed formations of Roman legions, Celtic combat emphasized individual prowess, mobility, and psychological intimidation—traits reflected in their equipment.
+Unlike the rigid, massed formations of Roman legions, Celtic combat emphasized individual prowess, mobility, and psychological intimidation—traits that shaped their equipment and fighting ethos.

 Distinctive Celtic Military Equipment